From bags to bin & back again: the life cycle of paper

 The wood from the tree is first processed into chips, and then into a pulp.
 From there, the pulp is sprayed onto screens which drains all the water and lets the fibres start to bond together into the paper we know and love.
 Once that’s done, the pulp gets rolled through felt cylinders to make sure all the water is gone, and then rolled again to make it into a nice thin sheet of paper – voila!

 After the sheets are all rolled out, it’s time to get chopping.
 The sheets are put onto huge reels and transferred to what’s called a converter – this then cuts the paper up into different sizes (ie A4, A5) ready to be used.

 Then, to complete Phase 1, the paper is distributed to stores, printers, and anywhere else that needs it!

 This point in the process is where most of us first encounter paper in our daily lives – when we start using it!
 We won’t list all of the uses for paper here, as you probably have jobs to go to and our attention span just ain’t that long, but let’s just say that whether it’s your morning newspaper, the post-it note you use at work, the receipt from your coffee or the printed paper bag you take your food home in, paper is an integral part of all of our lives.

 What’s important is that in this Phase, the fate of the paper is in our hands, as the consumer.
 Whatever we use it for doesn’t matter – what’s key is that we recycle it.
 There’s so many ways to do this now; paper bins in every office, recycle banks at the supermarket, and even not printing if we don’t have to.

-According to this article quoting figures released by the Confederation of Paper Industries, UK paper recycling rose to 78% in 2011 – so in terms of the amount we’re recycling, we’re doing pretty good!
+According to an article from letsrecycle, quoting figures released by the Confederation of Paper Industries, UK paper recycling rose to 78% in 2011 – so in terms of the amount we’re recycling, we’re doing pretty good!
 And it can only get better in the future as more of us become environmentally conscious.